fmtn/a/README.md

                                is assumed.
  -r,--reply-to <arg>           Set reply to destination, i.e. queue:reply
  -S,--transform-script <arg>   JavaScript code (or @path/to/file.js).
 Used
-                               to transform messages with the dump
-                               options.
-Access message in JavaScript by
-                               msg.JMSType = 'foobar';
+                               to transform messages.
+Access message in JavaScript by msg.JMSType = 'foobar';
  -s,--selector <arg>           Browse or get with selector -T,--no-transaction-support   Set to disable transactions if not